+Program Requirements Credits

+Bachelor of Arts in General Music with a concentration in Keyboard

+Total Credit Hours 120

-A placement test in music theory and performance is required before enrolling in first semester classes.
-Students must complete or test out of MUSI 100 and MUSI 102 and perform a successful audition to be admitted into the Music Education degree program.
-Student must fulfill all requirements for admission to Teacher Education.
-EDUC 211 must be completed in the second year.
-Admission to Teacher Education required before enrolling in EDUC 421, 450, 460, 480, 490, and READ 320.
-Please consult music program handbook for additional information.
-In order to graduate, students in this degree program must: 1.
-Obtain a grade of C or higher in all music and education courses; 2.
+Minimum of 38 credits in the core curriculum required of all students.
+Students who enter as first-time freshmen must take an entering freshman and rising junior assessment to complete core requirements.
+A placement test in music theory and performance is required before enrolling in any courses as a major.
+Students must complete or test out of MUSI 100 and MUSI 102 and perform a successful audition to be admitted into the General Music degree program.
+Pl In order to graduate, students in this degree program must: 1.
+Obtain a grade of C or higher in all music courses; 2.
 Pass the Piano Proficiency Exam; 3.
-Pass the PRAXIS I Exam; 4.
-Complete juries each semester of applied lessons; 5.
-Pass the Sophomore Qualifying Exam (prior to 300 level of applied lessons); 6.
-Successfully complete a Senior Recital in the semester before graduation and perform a senior recital hearing one month before the scheduled recital date; 7.
+Complete juries each semester of applied lessons; 4.
+Pass the Sophomore Qualifying Exam (prior to 300 level of applied lessons); 5.
+Successfully complete a Senior Recital in the semester before graduation and perform a senior recital hearing one month before the scheduled recital date; 6.
 Earn a grade of P in MUSI 165 for five semesters.

+University College Core Curriculum 38

+Transitional Studies - University Studies 2